What to Measure and How to Track the Most Important Sales Metrics

 In short, it's the lead at the end of the marketing funnel.

 This thought makes sense if your company works only with Inbound.
-However, if your company also works with Outbound or is thinking of implementing this process, it is necessary to increase the scope that the MQL acronym covers.
+However, if your company also works with Outbound or is considering implementing this process, it is necessary to broaden the scope of the MQL acronym.

-From my own experience, normally an MQL in Outbound is the lead that was prospected by your pre-salesperson (BDR in Outbound) and agrees to make a meeting with your company.
+From my own experience, an MQL in Outbound is typically a lead that your pre-salesperson (BDR) has prospected and agreed to meet with your company.

 In addition to accepting the meeting, this lead usually needs to meet several pre-qualification parameters.
 If you have an Inbound process, it will be easier to collect this information.

-It is crucial to look at the criteria that these generated MQLs usually meet, such as the number of employees, revenue, the segment of activity, position in the hierarchy (decision maker), among others, to verify whether the meeting scheduled by Outbound is, in fact, an MQL.
+It is crucial to examine the criteria these generated MQLs usually meet, such as the number of employees, revenue, the activity segment, and position in the hierarchy (decision maker), among others, to verify whether the meeting scheduled by Outbound is, in fact, an MQL.

 SQL (Sales Qualified Lead)

 This is another very controversial KPI in the sales process.
-For companies that only work with Inbound Sales, it is usually considered a SQL leads that the team is already working on.
+For companies that only work with Inbound Sales, it is usually considered a SQL lead that the team is already working on.

 However, for those who work with the Outbound process, SQL does not fit this concept very well.
 Unlike Inbound, where the lead has a greater chance of being at the time of purchase, in Outbound, you will only know this after the first meeting.